ethyca/fides/docs/fides/docs/index.md

 ### Registries

-A Registry is simply a collection of systems analyzed as a group.
+A Registry is a collection of systems analyzed as a group.
 Since a registry also contains some information on how systems depend on each other, an analysis of a registry also includes checking on the validity of declared system dependencies and the validity of the declared relationships.

 ### Privacy Policies

 Privacy policies describe what kinds of data are acceptable for use.
 Fides compares the data useage you are declaring against the policies you are permitting and reports on your compliance.

-## How is data privacy described?
+## How Is Data Privacy Described?

 Data privacy is defined along four "axes".
 Each of these axes can be defined on an organization-wide basis, and allow for hierarchical definition